Hand-painted & Handcrafted With Dhokra Art Depicting A Dancing Tribal Man Using The Lost Wax Casting Technique

 - Goes well with Indian and Western attire.

-- Handcrafted to depict dancing tribal man.
+- Handcrafted in the shape of a dancing tribal man.

 - Comes in lacquered finish.

 - Handcrafted in Brass.

 - Hand-painted & Handcrafted With Dhokra Art Using The Lost Wax Casting Technique.

 - Comes in Golden with multicoloured hand-painting.

 - Comes in 2.3" (H), 0.6" (W) Inch in size.